dronsEETAC/DEE_OnBoard/README.md

 ## Docker

-This service, once used in production mode, needs to be executed inside a Docker container, as is shown in the representation of the Drone Engineering Ecosystem.
-Because of that, when any modification is made to it, there's a need to generate a new image, and upload it to Docker Hub.
+All these services, once used in production mode, needs to be executed inside a single Docker container.
+Because of that, when any modification is made to any of them, there's a need to generate a new image, and upload it to Docker Hub.
+This image follows the structure indicated in the Dockerfile, collecting all the required dependencies and libraries, needed to execute all the processes of the services.

 The way of generating a new image of it is: